siberianfox/tinygwiki/TinyG-Alarms.md

 * Stops processing any commands in the planner or serial queue
 * Generates an exception report indicating the type of alarm.
 The type is returned as a status code (2) and some displayable message text.

 The interesting question is what to do next.
-If the serial RX buffer is empty it's easy enough to send in a command to release the alarm stat (calm), but if it's not that's a different story.
+If the serial RX buffer is empty it's easy enough to send in a command to release the alarm state (calm), but if it's not that's a different story.
 Running the system using queue reports can keep the buffer empty.

-(a) One possible solution to a non-empty RX buffer is to read and reject all motion commands with a known error response such as "system alarmed, command rejected" until a "calm" command is received.
+(a) One possible solution to a non-empty RX buffer is to read and reject all motion commands with a known error response such as "system alarmed, command rejected" until a calm command is received.
 This puts the burden of replay back on the controller.
 Status reports and other queries should be possible prior to receiving a calm.

 (b) Another possibility is to add a new single character command that can jump the queue (e.g. ^Y) or overload one of the existing ones, like a feedhold (!) received during an alarm.
 But even this won't work if the host is jammed up in flow control on its end.
 Nothing TinyG can do about that.